A robust scholarly repository that puts your UVA research center stage.

 Why use LibraOpen?

 Current scholarship is not one size fits all.
-LibraOpen supports a broad range of deposit types: Presenting a poster about your work at a conference?
+LibraOpen supports a broad range of scholarly outputs.
+Presenting a poster about your work at a conference?
 Upload the poster to Libra and use the resulting persistent link in citations or other scholarly work!
 Have a recording of your presentation in another institution?
-Great—create an entry with a link to the media and make your work visible worldwide!
-Of course, your published and pre- print articles go into LibraOpen as always.
+Great — create an entry with a link to the media and make your work visible worldwide!
+Published and pre-print articles can go into LibraOpen as well.

-When you deposit work in Libra, Libra creates a persistent URL for your work (“DOI”), that is immediately available for sharing and promotion.
-Within 24 hours of depositing material in Libra, your work is discoverable through Virgo.
+When you deposit work in Libra, Libra creates a persistent URL for your work (DOI – Digital Object Identifier), that is immediately available for sharing and promotion.
+Within an hour of depositing material in Libra, your work is discoverable through Virgo.
 Beyond UVA, the entry is immediately discoverable by search engines and thus is available for educators, scholars, and the public, all around the world.

 ORCID: Claim your work!